Thom1729/Sublime-JS-Custom/README.md

-WARNING: This is a prerelease package under development.
-The official release will be posted in the [Sublime Text forum](https://forum.sublimetext.com).
+WARNING: JS Custom is in beta.
+The stable public release will be announced in the [Sublime Text forum](https://forum.sublimetext.com).

 # JS Custom